-The first time you officially get to know the adoptive family will often be through a phone call with your adoption specialist, the adoptive family, and you.
-The birth father can also join the phone call if he is involved in the adoption planning.
+The first time you meet the adoptive family will often be through a phone call mediated by your adoption professional.
+The birth father can also join the phone call if he’s involved in the adoption planning.

 - Phone calls

-- In‐person visits depending on where you both live
+- In‐person visits (depending on where you both live)

 - Pictures and letters